-Originally, the CC concept was developed and used as part of a residency at The National Cheng Kung University, (NCKU) Art Centre in Taiwan.
-For details of the NCKU residency please visit this link: https://ashokdmistry.com/portfolio/the-creative-continuum-ncku-taiwan/.
-Developed in collaboration in 2016 By Ashokkumar Mistry (Artist) and the late Kevin Ryan (artist and Director of Charnwood Arts), ‘Creative Continuum’ (CC) sought to explore, build and connect existing strands of creativity within a city or community by engaging the populus through a range of interventions.
-As the name suggests, CC explores creativity through a historical/future focused timeline that forms a mirror to society and encourages debate.
+Originally, the CC concept was developed and used as part of a curatorial residency commission at The National Cheng Kung University, (NCKU) Art Centre in Taiwan.
+Developed in 2016 in collaboration with the late Kevin Ryan (artist and Director of Charnwood Arts), ‘Creative Continuum’ (CC) sought to explore, build and connect existing strands of creativity within a city or community by engaging the populous through a range of creative interventions.
+As the name suggests, Creative Continuum explores creativity through a historical and future focused timeline that forms a mirror to society, encourages debate and visualises and otherwise progress of creative evolution and accomplishment.
 CC used a mixture of active research, participation, and responsive making (the creation of new artworks in response to the local environment and interactions with local people) to bring forth unique cultural perspectives in the local milieu.
-CC saw creativity as an ongoing process that shaped local culture and enabled a unique voice to emerge.
+CC saw creativity as an open, democratic and ongoing process that shapes local culture and enables newness to emerge.

-The concept was designed to be scalable and adaptable to a range of situations whilst at its core, retaining a balance between participation and responsive making.
+The concept was designed to be scalable and adaptable to a range of situations whilst at its core, retaining a balance between curating work made through participation with citzens and responsive making by artists.

 CC was developed along the lines of four core values which are: